dotnet/csharplang/proposals/ref-readonly-parameters.md

 Errors could be emitted instead of warnings when passing rvalues to `ref readonly` parameters or mismatching callsite annotations and parameter modifiers.
 Similarly, special `modreq` could be used instead of an attribute to ensure `ref readonly` parameters are distinct from `in` parameters on the binary level.
 This would provide stronger guarantees, so it would be good for new APIs, but prevent adoption in existing runtime APIs which cannot introduce breaking changes.

+Function pointer conversions could warn on `ref readonly`/`ref`/`in` mismatch, but if we wanted to gate that on LangVersion, a significant implementation investment would be required as today type conversions do not need access to compilation.
+Furthermore, even though mismatch is currently an error, it is easy for users to add a cast to allow the mismatch if they want.

 Overload resolution, overriding, and conversion could disallow interchangeability of `ref readonly` and `in` modifiers.